Frequently asked questions

 "I find steps difficult."

 "One of our crew has a wheelchair" Some of our boats are built on just one level and are suitable for those with limited mobility.
-Simply ask for our recommendations.
+Ask for our recommendations.

 "How will we get to the base?"

 You may wish to hire a car.
-If not, there are rail services to many of our bases.
-In rural France, it is often necessary to take a taxi between the closest station and the departure base.
+If not, rail services connect many of our bases.
+In rural France, taking a taxi between the closest station and the departure base is often necessary.

 "I don't speak French; does this matter?"